RakibR7/AI_Mentor_Database/README.md

 - Ensure you replace the paths with your own file locations as necessary.
 - This guide is tailored for Ubuntu in WSL and may need adjustment for different Linux distributions.

 With these commands, you should be able to set up and run WikiExtractor successfully.
-If you run into any issues, feel free to reach out for help! 😊